CPR courses are essential for everyone.

-If you are running an organization, then you need to think of the possibility of health emergencies such as cardiac arrest and other accidents.
-When that happens, the survival of the victim depends on how fast CPR is administered.
+If you are running a business or organization, you need to consider the possibility of life-threatening emergencies in your workplace, such as heart attack, cardiac arrest, and other accidents.
+When that happens, the victim's survival depends on how fast CPR is administered.

+People working in offices are at increased risk of cardiac emergencies as they sit for long hours and have limited time for exercise.
 Aware of the risk, organizations' management systems are now investing in CPR certification programs for their employees.
-This culture of CPR training for corporates goes beyond the OSHA recommendations as anyone is at risk of cardiac arrest.
+This culture of CPR training for corporates goes beyond the OSHA recommendations, as anyone is at risk of cardiac arrest.

-Benefits of Corporate CPR Training and Certification
+What are the Benefits of Corporate CPR Training and Certification?

 Stress associated with work is also another risk factor for cardiac arrest.
 This stress could result from limited time for recreation, lack of a robust support system or narrow social circle, and pressure from work in terms of performance and deadlines.

-- Cardiac Arrest is Fatal:
+Cardiac Arrest is Fatal

 The brain requires higher levels of oxygen than any other organ in the human body.
 Suppose the supply of oxygen to the brain is insufficient.
-In that case, brain cells begin to die, the victim could suffer permanent brain damage.
+In that case, brain cells begin to die, and the victim could suffer permanent brain damage.
 If prolonged, they could die.

-- CPR Training Eensures Safety at the Workplace:
+CPR Training Ensures Safety at the Workplace

 Organizations that acknowledge the importance of CPR training are also likely to offer the necessary assistance and provide a conducive working environment for their staff.
 This may involve the creation of appropriate work schedules, a stress-free work environment, free gym services, and free medical check-ups.

-- CPR Classes are Easily Accessible:
+CPR Classes are Easily Accessible

 While some organizations opt to pay for their employees, others will require them to take up the training independently.
 Paying for this training as part of the staff development programs can be quite beneficial in boosting the staff morale.